shyiko/tsdm/readme.md

 * No `/// <reference path="..."/>`s all over your code.
 * No special `<insert your definition manager>.json`. `package.json` is all you need.
 * Easy version management.
+* One responsibility - wiring type definitions in.
+Installation, shinkwrapping, etc. is all offloaded on to `npm`.
 * Nothing to learn.
 If you know how to use `npm` - you're pretty much all set.

 ## Installation